George Frater: International honours

-George Frater won a cap playing as a forward, i.e. number 10 (in an experimental 12-a-side match), and was captain, for Other Nationalities in the 9–3 victory over England at Central Park, Wigan on Tuesday 5 April 1904, in the first ever international rugby league match.
+George Frater won a cap playing as a forward (in an experimental 12-a-side match), and was captain, for Other Nationalities in the 9–3 victory over England at Central Park, Wigan on Tuesday 5 April 1904, in the first ever international rugby league match.

 Championship appearances

 George Frater played in Oldham's victory in the Championship during the 1904–05 season.

+He later moved to New Zealand and was a referee in the Hawkes Bay.
+In 1913 he refereed a match at Victoria Park in Auckland between Auckland and Nelson.
+In 1933 he was the selector for the Hawkes Bay representative side.